-- Ground the generator by tightening the grounding nut against a grounding wire. - Connect the other end to a copper or brass grounding rod that's driven into the earth.
+- Ground the generator by tightening the grounding nut against a grounding wire. - Connect the other end to a suitable copper grounding rod that is driven into the earth at the correct depth, per local code.

 A generally acceptable grounding wire is a No. 12 AWG (American Wire Gauge) stranded copper wire.